TheOneTAR/CourseAssignments/README.md

   <dt>Copyright</dt>
   <dd>Fair use guidelines are followed with clear, easy-to-locate and accurate citations for all borrowed material.
 No material is included from Web sites that state that permission is required unless permission has been obtained.
   </dd>

+  <dt>Partnership and/or Group Cooperation</dt>
+  <dd>When applicable, partners and/or group members show respect for one another's ideas, divide the work fairly, and show a commitment to quality work and support for each other.</dd>

 </dl>